 Every teacher at Oakview has an interactive whiteboard for classroom instruction.
-The purchase of these boards was made possible by Oakview's PTA, Palmetto Gold Award money and matching funds from The School

-District of Greenville County.
+The purchase of these boards was made possible by Oakview's PTA, Palmetto Gold Award money and matching funds from The School District of Greenville County.
 Teachers are given time to create and plan with grade level teachers using standards based interactive lessons for use in the classroom.
 Students are active participants as instruction is enhanced and integrated with technology using these interactive whiteboards.
+During the 2019-2020 school year, every interactive white board in the school was replaced by The School District of Greenville County to provide the most up-to-date equipment to support effective learning in the digital age.

 All teachers implement curriculum-based units infused with technology in addition to technology based assignments throughout the year.
-Teachers and students use Chromebooks, iPads, virtual reality, and virtual field trips during the school year to enhance and reteach as needed.
+Teachers and students use Chromebooks, iPads, virtual reality carts, and virtual field trips during the school year to enhance and reteach as needed.

 Oakview continues to expand technology use through a variety of initiatives and devices.
 Oakview has three interactive tables.
 These touch screen tables allow students to work collaboratively on various problem-solving programs or independently using headphones and USB ports.
 Oakview now has over 200 iPads and student laptops in our building.
 Grades K-2 have six iPads and six student laptops per classroom allowing for small group instruction and station work.
+In the 2019-2020 school year, many were upgraded or replaced by PTA funds.
 Additional iPads are available in the media center for whole group instruction or projects.
 Oakview has a permanent Distance Learning Lab.
 The high definition flat screen with integrated equipment supports the school's efforts to collaborate with others outside the school.
 The science lab screen allows space for additional distance learning field trips as well as possible science teaching capabilities with other schools in the future.
-Through video conferencing, the school has taken virtual field trips to places such as London, Australia, Texas, Florida, Canada, and to museums and special science centers around the U.S.
+Through video conferencing, the school has taken virtual field trips to places such as London, Australia, Texas, Florida, Canada, and to museums and special science centers around the United States.

 Oakview's personalized learning device initiative began in the 2018-2019 school year.
 Each student in 3rd through 5th grade received a personalized learning device in the form of a Dell Chromebook.
+In 2020, all students in Greenville County Schools are issued a personal learning device.
 Students are provided lessons in digital citizenship and internet safety.
 Twenty-first century skills are embedded in classroom curriculum lessons.
 Students work collaboratively in an engaging and challenging environment that will prepare them for the future.
 Teachers create a student-centered environment that encourages innovation and creativity.
-Staff members are provided continual support and professional development to support the personalized learning device initiative.
+Staff members are provided continual support and professional development to support the personalized learning device initiative and with help from the school's technology integration team.